stevleibelt/General_Howtos/network/notes/domino/fix_issue_in_calendar_or_busytime.md

 ## Try to let domino do the work

 ```
-tell rnrmgr check
+#tell rnrmgr check
+#tell rnrmgr validate <name of the ressource>
-tell rnrmgr validate <name of the ressource>
+tell shed validate <name of the ressource>
 ```

 ## Get your hands dirty - the hard way